GSA/ckanext-geodatagov/README.md

 We're so glad you're thinking about contributing to Data.gov!

 Before contributing to this extension we encourage you to read our [CONTRIBUTING](https://github.com/GSA/ckanext-geodatagov/blob/master/CONTRIBUTING.md) guide, our [LICENSE](https://github.com/GSA/ckanext-geodatagov/blob/master/LICENSE.md), and our README (you are here), all of which should be in this repository.
 If you have any questions, you can email the Data.gov team at [datagov@gsa.gov](mailto:datagov@gsa.gov).

+## Tests

+All the tests lives in the [/ckanext/geodatagov/tests](/ckanext/geodatagov/tests) folder.
+After each commit, via the [CircleCI config](https://github.com/GSA/ckanext-geodatagov/blob/master/.circleci/config.yml), this tests will [run in CircleCI](https://circleci.com/gh/GSA/ckanext-geodatagov) with CKAN 2.3 (custom GSA fork) and CKAN 2.8.